Carlos Spencer: Match Fit

-Spencer made his debut for Match Fit: Union vs. League.In 2024, he made his debut with Paul Whatuira and Louis Anderson in Match Fit: Union vs. League.
+In 2024, he made his debut with Paul Whatuira and Louis Anderson in Match Fit: Union vs. League.
 Whatuira also beat Spencer in a charity Fight For Life boxing match.
 Spencer and Pita Alatini both maxed out the metabolic age potential to -15 against their biological ages.
-Despite this: It was revealed that both he and Louis Anderson have a family history of high blood cholesterol despite having lower metabolic age than biological age and are two of the fittest in the group.
+Despite this, it was revealed that both he and Louis Anderson have a family history of high blood cholesterol despite having lower metabolic age than biological age and were two of the fittest in the group.
 At the final weigh in, however, he also gained the perfect score for percentage of visceral fat for males at 4%.

-Mentally: He had polarized the nation as he was one of the first ball-dominant fly halves in New Zealand, playing more like a scrum half than a first five-eighth.
+He had polarized the nation as he was one of the first ball-dominant fly halves in New Zealand, playing more like a scrum half than a first five-eighth.
 He was also never known as a reliable kicker, which is an expected role of a traditional first five-eighth.
-Due to his playstyle and his competitiveness, he shut down when things don't go well rather than risking an angry vent.
 He also received online and media abuse against him.
-During the IronMaori's triathlon, he covered for Paul Miller as a biker (with Frank Bunce)and runner (with Pita Alatini).
+During an IronMaori triathlon, he covered for Paul Miller as a cyclist (with Frank Bunce) and runner (with Pita Alatini).
 He led the Union team to beat Team League in triathlon.